HD 100546: Planet b

 Artist's impression of the protoplanet HD 100546 b forming in its parent star's protoplanetary disc.

 In 2013, researchers reported that they had found what seems to be a planet in the process of being formed, embedded in the star's large disc of gas and dust.
 If confirmed, it would represent the first opportunity to study the early stages of planet formation observationally.
-The flux from HD 100546 b and its circumplanetary disk (CPD) are superimposed, leaving its properties such the radius and temperature thus very uncertain.
+The flux from HD 100546 b and its circumplanetary disk (CPD) are superimposed, leaving its properties such as the radius and temperature very uncertain.